* Those members who are also members of the Executive Committee are marked with an asterisk.

 Born and brought up in Wolverhampton, Roy first joined the ISTC, one of Community's founding unions, when he started working in a steel tube rolling mill in Wolverhampton in 1979.

+Roy joined the ISTC, a founder union of Community, when he started work at Monmore Tubes in Wolverhampton in 1979.
 In 2004, the National Executive Council appointed Roy as Assistant General Secretary of the ISTC.
-Roy represents Community on the Labour Party's National Constitutional Committee and is also a member of the Executive Council of the General Federation of Trade Unions and the Confederation of Shipbuilding and Engineering Unions.
-He currently chairs the Steel Sector committee of IndustriALL Europe and is a member of the Textiles, Leather and Footwear social dialogue committees.
-He is also a member of the Semta (the UK sector skills council for manufacturing) Metals Sector Strategy Group.
+Roy represents Community on the Labour Party's National Constitutional Committee and sits on the Finance and General Purposes Committee of the General Federation of Trade Unions.
+He is a member of the Textiles, Leather and Footwear social dialogue committees, Semta (the UK sector skills council for manufacturing) Metals Sector Strategy Group and UK Steel Council.

 Dr Patrick Roach is Deputy General Secretary at NASUWT - The Teachers’ Union.
 He was formerly a teacher and lecturer in sociology, politics and equalities in further and higher education.